scottmillers/Terraform/aws/lambda/url-to-html/README.md

 Success!
 You have built and uploaded your Lambda function to AWS.

-### Deploy the Lambda function using a GitHub action (Optional)
+### Deploy the Lambda function using a GitHub action

-These steps explain how to use a GitHub action to deploy the Lambda to AWS whenever you check in a change to the src directory in GitHub.
+These steps explain how to use a GitHub action.
+With GitHub actions whenever you have any changes to th e src directory a GitHub action can be triggered.
+The GitHub action will build and to deploy the Lambda.
 The GitHub action will
 - Build the Lambda function.
 - Run the unit tests
 - Deploy the Lambda function to AWS